aleksgorbenko/whoami/README.md

 - Junior Engineer to Senior Engineer in 3.5 years
 - Senior Engineer to Team Lead in the next 2.5 years
+- Team Lead for 1.5 years

 I was fortunate to work with many talented engineers and non-engineers, many of whom became my mentors and close friends.

 In my role as a Team Lead, I managed a fully remote team of 8 engineers across 7 nationalities, managing 3 finTech products for UK-based banks and financial institutions.
 These systems were deployed in Kubernetes and designed as distributed microservices architectures.

-After this experience, I embarked on a self-improvised [sabbatical](#sabbatical) to reflect and think about my next steps.
+After this experience, I embarked on a self-improvised [sabbatical](#-sabbatical) to reflect and think about my next steps.

 #### ➕ Skill Progression